-Ohio Right to Life initiative to de-fund Planned Parenthood given second change in court
+Ohio Right to Life initiative to de-fund Planned Parenthood given second chance in court

 FOR IMMEDIATE RELEASE CONTACT: Jamieson Weaver